CogStack/MedCAT/docs/main.md

 ## Models
 ### SNOMED-CT and UMLS
-If you have access to UMLS or SNOMED-CT, you can download the pre-built CDB and Vocab for those databases by signing in and filling out [the online form](https://uts.nlm.nih.gov/uts/login?service=https://medcat.rosalind.kcl.ac.uk/auth-callback).
+If you have access to UMLS or SNOMED-CT, you can download the pre-built CDB and Vocab for those databases by signing in and filling out [the online form](https://uts.nlm.nih.gov/uts/login?service=https://medcat.sites.er.kcl.ac.uk/auth-callback) (or [this link for API key based download](https://medcat.sites.er.kcl.ac.uk/auth-callback-api)).
 This link first requires you to authenticate your ontology access via the NIH portal.

 ### MedMentions
 A basic trained model is made public.
 It contains ~ 35K concepts available in `MedMentions`.
 This was compiled from MedMentions and does not have any data from [NLM](https://www.nlm.nih.gov/research/umls/) as that data is not publicaly available.